Tschichen/AdventOfCode2019/ReadMe.md

-# Solutions for Sadvent of Code 2019 Challenge
+# Solutions for advent of code 2019 challenge